-Richard Feynman, a Physics Nobel laureate once said that, as a scientist, he enjoys the beauty of flowers with more in-depth than an artist.
-Artist or ordinary people just enjoy and appreciate only the external aesthetic of flower.
-As a scientist he was more to enjoy the beauty of flowers – not just from the external beauty of flower – but much deeper, such as molecular structure, metabolism, biophysics and the other scientific aspects.
+Richard Feynman, a Physics Nobel laureate, once said that, as a scientist, he enjoys the beauty of flowers with more in-depth than an artist.
+Artists or ordinary people enjoy and appreciate only the external aesthetic of the flower.
+As a scientist, he was more to enjoy the beauty of flowers – not just from the outer beauty of a flower – but much more in-depth, such as molecular structure, metabolism, biophysics, and the other scientific aspects.

-Based on the above view, as a lecturer and researcher, I can analogize the university as “the flower of Richard Feynman”.
-The university is not only viewed from just the physical facilities, but much deeper – namely the process of education and research in it.
-This process must be based on the ‘scientific culture’.
-The university should consider and implement this process in order to become a respected university.
-There are no points of scientific publications, patents and the medals obtained from the exhibition if they only showing ‘the external beauty’ of the university – just like a flower that is only enjoyed by ordinary people who do not understand the internal beauty of the flowers, as claimed by Richard Feynman.
+Based on the above view, as a lecturer and researcher, I can analogize the university as “the flower of Richard Feynman.”
+The university is not only viewed from just the physical facilities but much more profound – namely the process of education and research in it.
+This process must be based on ‘scientific culture.’
+The university should consider and implement this process to become a respected university.
+There are no points of scientific publications, patents, and the medals obtained from the exhibition if they were only showing ‘the external beauty’ of the university.
+It just like a flower that is only enjoyed by ordinary people who do not understand the intrinsic beauty of the flowers, as claimed by Richard Feynman.